Seasawher/mathlib4-help/docs/tactics.md

 ## bv_normalize
 Defined in: `Lean.Parser.Tactic.bvNormalize`

 Run the normalization procedure of `bv_decide` only.
 Sometimes this is enough to solve basic `BitVec` goals already.

-Note: include `import Std.Tactic.BVDecide`

-## bv_normalize
-Defined in: `Lean.Parser.Tactic.bvNormalizeMacro`

-Run the normalization procedure of `bv_decide` only.
-Sometimes this is enough to solve basic `BitVec` goals already.